tolyo/html-pages-brunch/README.md

 `"html-pages-brunch": "git@github.com:tolyo/html-pages-brunch.git"`.

 To specify html-pages-brunch options, use `plugins.htmlPages` object to specify `htmlMin` and `destination` settings.

+For _development_, the minification is disabled by default.
+You can enable it by setting `optimize` to `true`.
+For _production_, the minification is enabled by default.

 The plugin can be disabled with a `disabled` setting.

 For example:

 ```javascript